 Here’s where a sauna comes in.
 On an average day, your eccrine glands put out about a quart of sweat.
 But when you hang out in a sauna, they pump out that much in 15 minutes.

-Several researchers have looked at the effects of sauna on the body’s toxic burden.
+Several researchers have looked at the benefits of a sauna on the body’s toxic burden.
 The best-studied is the Hubbard Sauna Detoxification Program.
 This protocol involves daily exercise followed by sitting in a sauna for two and a half to five hours a day, with breaks for cooling down and rehydrating.
 Participants in this program also take niacin to stimulate circulation and fat mobilization, as well as multivitamins and polyunsaturated oils.

 Study of 9/11 Rescue Workers